 - Union with the German Empire.
 Only the help of a great power could preserve the integrity of the Ottoman Empire and give it the opportunity to return part of the lost territories.
 But the Entente powers believed that the Turks were small, everything was predetermined for them.
 Germany, on the other hand, needed Turkey to use its million-strong army to draw off Russia's reserves and resources to the Caucasus, to create trouble for Britain in Sinai and Persia.

-- In the field of ideology, the place of the doctrine of Ottomanism calling for unity and brotherhood of all peoples of the empire was gradually occupied by extremely aggressive concepts of pan-Turkism and pan-Islamism.
-Pan-Turkism, as the doctrine of the so-called unity of all Turkic-speaking peoples under the supreme leadership of the Ottoman Turks, was used by the Young Turks to instill nationalist feelings and sentiments among the Turks.
-The doctrine of pan-Islamism, which called for the unification of all Muslims under the rule of the Turkish sultan as caliph, was to a large extent, like pan-Turkism, directed against Russia, but was also used by the Young Turks in domestic political affairs, in particular as an ideological one. weapon in the fight against the Arab national liberation movement.
+- In the field of ideology, the place of the Ottoman doctrine of the empire calling for unity and brotherhood of all peoples of the empire was gradually taken by extremely aggressive concepts of Pan-Turkism and Pan-Islamism.
+Pan-Turkism, as a doctrine of the so-called unity of all Turkic-speaking peoples under the supreme rule of the Ottoman Turks, was used by the Young Turks to implant nationalist feelings and sentiments among the Turks.
+The Pan-Islam doctrine, which called for the unification of all Muslims under the rule of the Turkish Sultan as caliph, was largely, like Pan-Turkism, directed against Russia, but was used by the Young Turks and in internal political affairs, in particular as ideological weapon in the fight against the Arab national liberation movement.

 The outbreak of war